twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandIdentityResolve.md

 > **buildCommandIdentityResolve**(): `Command`

-Build the identity resolve command to the CLI.
+Build the identity resolve command for the CLI.

 ## Returns